teemuvaal/rp-dashboard/README.md

 ## Notes

 This is about building a functioning product with a focus on AI tools and realtime collaboration.
+Migration to Next.js 15 / React 19 is currently difficult due to the use of Supabase Auth Helpers ReactQuill no working with React 19.

 ## Tech Stack

 - Next.js
 - Supabase (auth, db, storage)
 - TailwindCSS
-- ShadCN
+- Shadcn UI
 - Resend
 - OpenAI

 ## Features

+- Campaign Management (Sessions, Notes, Assets, etc.)
-- Campaign Notes (Supabase Realtime)
+- Collaboration (Realtime) for Notes
-- Character Sheets
-- Dice Roller (Supabase Realtime?)
-- Map Builder
-- DM Tools
-- Session Notes
+- AI enhanced Session Summaries

 ## To Do